-If you’re still new to the world of blogging and websites, you may have heard of WordPress and might be wondering what WordPress is.
+If you’re still new to the world of websites, you may have heard of WordPress and might be wondering what WordPress is.
 WordPress is a publishing platform used for building websites and blogs.
 It powers millions of websites worldwide, and many big brands use WordPress:CNN, Playstation, New York Times Blogs, People Magazine, and even Ford – they all use WordPress!

 WordPress is here to stay.